teohrt/auth-task/README.md

 ### Local Dev Notes:
-If changes are made to `/backend/docker/dev/init.sql`, the old docker image must be deleted, regenerated and containerized for the changes to take place.
+If changes are made to `/docker/local-db/init.sql`, the old docker image must be deleted, regenerated and containerized for the changes to take place.

 The command for deleting the previous image is:
 ```bash
 make rm-image
 ```

-After deleting the image with that command, follow "2.
-Initialize the local DB" steps again for your local DB to be back up and running.
+After deleting the image with that command, follow "Step 1.
+Initialize the local DB with Docker" again for your local DB to be back up and running.